emrecimen20/Tourism_Agency/README.md

 # Tourism Agency System

 In this tourism agency system  application basic level hotel management, season management, room management, and reservation processes can be performed.

+## Purpose
+This project was developed for a hotel employee to control hotel, room and reservation adding processes.
+The user who is also an admin can manage other users.

 ## Technologies
 * Java
 * Swing Framework